fc-io/working-with-alvis-from-ki/README.md

 Alvis, sadly, don't have any Hopper or Blackwell GPUs so try to get acess to Berzelius if you can.
 Performance and setup will be a lot easier on GPUs of a newer generation than Ampere.

+### Stick to bash

+Alvis are happy to provide zsh and fish but unless you know what you are doing stick to bash.
+The interaction between shells, slurm, containers etc is annonying to keep track of and fix.

 ## Gettings started

 ## local ssh config